Paperback-iOS/website/src/help/contribution/README.md

 :::

 # Paperback ecosystem
-You will find all our projects in our [GitHub organization](https://github.com/Paperback-iOS).
-Discussions usually take place in the development channels of our Discord server, you may be interested in joining it.
+You will find all of our projects in our [GitHub organization](https://github.com/Paperback-iOS).
+Additionally, discussions usually take place in the development channels of our Discord server.
+You're more than welcome to join in on the conversation!

 ---